 Article 1 Purpose and terms of reference

-The Standards Committee is a permanent Committee that reports to the Board of Directors (BoD).
-Its main responsibility is to advise the Board of Directors on the adoption of standards to be supported by CLARIN ERIC.
+The Standards Committee is a permanent committee that reports to the Board of Directors (BoD).
+Its main responsibility is to advise the BoD on the adoption of standards to be supported by CLARIN ERIC.

 Its main tasks include:

-to collect, consolidate and prepare for publication in a single place the findings and recommendations related to standards emerging from the CLARIN preparatory phase project;
+to collect, consolidate and prepare for publication in a single place its findings and recommendations related to standards;

 to maintain the set of standards supported by CLARIN and adapt them to new developments within or outside CLARIN;

-to develop and implement procedures for the discussion and adoption of new recommendations for standards;
+to develop and implement procedures for the discussion of recommendations and the adoption of new for standards;

+;

-to ensure harmonisation of standards between CLARIN ERIC and related initiatives, such as (but not restricted to) the META project;
+to ensure harmonisation of standards between CLARIN ERIC and related initiatives;

 to ensure communication with international standards bodies such as (but not restricted to) ISO;